vb690/approx_incentive_salience/README.md

 ## How to Use

 ### Scripts
-1. Data Preparation.
+1. **Data Preparation**
 Given a number of different datasets coming from various contexts (here different videogames) and a set of behavioural features the `data_preparation` script will first pre-process each Dataset seprately, then create targets as the lead-1 version of each feature, concaten
-2. Models Optimization
+3. Models Optimization
-3. Models Comparison
+4. Models Comparison
-4. Embedding Extraction
+5. Embedding Extraction
     * Dimensionality Reduction
     * Alligned Dimesnionality Reduction
     * Data Container